jaypaulb/Canvus-Go-API/PRD.md

 - Windows/PowerShell compatibility for all scripts and commands.
 - Clear error messages and logging.
 - Consistent, idiomatic Go API design.

+### 3.4.
+Endpoint Implementation & Testing Order

+The following order must be followed for endpoint implementation and testing, to ensure safe, isolated, and reliable test environments:

+1. **System Management Endpoints**: Users, Access Tokens, Groups, Canvas Folders, Server Config, License (no activation tests), Audit Log, Server Info
+2. **Canvas Endpoints**: All canvas actions (CRUD, move, copy, permissions, etc.)
+3. **Client & Workspace Endpoints**: All client and workspace actions, including launching the MT-Canvus-Client with a canvas URL and verifying client/workspace state
+4. **Widget & Asset Endpoints**: All widget and asset actions, in dependency order (simple elements first, then those requiring files or references, then read-only endpoints)
+5. **Parenting**: Implement but do not test parenting (patching parent ID)

+### 3.5.
+Subscription & Buffering Requirements

+- For endpoints supporting subscriptions (with `?subscription`), the SDK must:
+  - Support initial GET and real-time update streaming (one JSON per line, CR as keep-alive)
+  - Provide a function to filter updates for specific elements
+  - Provide a buffered subscription handler: only emit updates after a configurable period of inactivity, to reduce noise from rapid, sequential updates

+### 3.6.
+Testing & Cleanup Policy

+- All tests must clean up (permanently delete) resources they create, even on failure.
+Moving to trash is not sufficient.
+- Each test must use unique resource names/IDs to avoid collisions and ensure safe cleanup.

 ## API/SDK Design Notes
 - All JSON field names sent to the Canvus API must be lowercase (e.g., 'name', 'mode'), matching the API's requirements.
 This is critical for PATCH/POST requests to work as expected.